devopswithcloud/terraform-gcp/Terraform-MetaArguments/metaarguments.md

 Imagine Terraform like a robot deploying cloud resources.
 You can give the robot meta-commands like:

+* “Use this account/project to deploy this resource” → `provider = google.project_b`
 * “Make 3 copies of this instance” → `count = 3`
 * “Use these specific keys to create different resources” → `for_each`
 * “ Never delete this by mistake!” → `prevent_destroy`